saucelabs/sauce-docs/docs/test-fairy/security/data-encryption.md

 The file `testfairy-private-key.pem` is sensitive and should not be shared with anyone outside your team.

 The content of `testfairy-public-key.txt` will be used to initialize the SDK.
-Please paste this value into the first parameter of `TestFairy.setPublicKey` method.
+Paste this value into the first parameter of `TestFairy.setPublicKey` method.

 ## Using Android